Skip to main content

 Småland’s cities have a lot to offer

-While its small towns and verdant countryside are this region’s claim to fame, Småland’s cities offer the perfect harmony between urban life, outdoor activities and timeless culture – Sweden for real.
+While the small towns and verdant countryside are this region’s claim to fame, Småland’s cities offer the perfect harmony between urban life, outdoor activities and timeless culture – Sweden for real.

 Jönköping

 Sitting on the southern edge of Lake Vättern – the second largest lake in Sweden – city life, beach vibes and outdoor adventures blend seamlessly in Jönköping, making it the perfect base for exploring the region.
-The city has a unique collection of museums – such as Tändsticksmuseet (Match Museum) and the Husqvarna Museum, featuring royal weapons, motorcycles and other equipment made by this internationally popular brand (named after a town just east of Jönköping).
+The city has a unique collection of museums – such as the Match Museum (Tändsticksmueet) and Jönköpings Läns Museum where you can visit exhibitions about painter John Bauer and his art.
+Also, don’t miss the Husqvarna Museum, featuring royal weapons, motorcycles and other equipment made by this internationally famous brand named after a town just east of Jönköping.

 Kalmar

-For a taste of the coastal life, make your way down to Kalmar on Småland’s southeast coast.
-This seaside city is awash in history, with its 16th century castle – complete with moat.
+To taste the coastal life, visit Kalmar on Småland’s southeast coast.
+This seaside city is awash in history, with its 16th century Kalmar Castle – complete with moat.
 It also offers several local boutiques, cosy cafés and restaurants.
-Do your taste buds a favour and book a meal at Postgatan, serving small dishes as well as à la carte based on local ingredients, combining Swedish flavours with an international twist.
+Do your taste buds a favour and book a meal at Postgatan, serving small dishes and à la carte based on local ingredients, combining Swedish flavours with an international twist.

 You can’t leave Kalmar without popping over to the stunning island of Öland.
-In the summer you can take a ferry to this popular island, or go by car on the connecting 6 kilometres long bridge.
-With white sand beaches and endless hiking trails, this is a favourite summertime escape for Swedes from all over the country, including the royal family who has summered here since the 16th century.
+In the summer, you can take a ferry to this popular island or drive on the connecting 6 kilometres long bridge.
+With white sand beaches and endless hiking trails, this is a favourite summertime escape for Swedes from all over the country, including the royal family, who has summered here since the 16th century.
 You’ll find yourself spoilt for choice with the large selection of restaurants on the island.

 Växjö